DevinoSolutions/upup/README.md

 )
 ```

-### 5 - You can also use the UpupUploader component with the default configs and adapter:
+### 5 - You can also use the UpupUploader component with the default configs and adapter

 ```javascript
 return (